 Mechanisms Magnifying National Populism’s Rise.
 Since traditional political and media institutions are clearly not sympathetic to the values of this new ideology, national populism has required new institutions to support and distribute its message.
 Here, national populism has been able to benefit from the weakness of mainstream parties and politicians, the pervasiveness of social media, advances in data technologies and a rules-based democratic system of government that it could utilise to secure power.
 In addition, established right-wing interests in the circles of media, money and society, the likes of which had sponsored the Tea Party in the US, have been seeking a new agenda to rally around.
 The three main thrusts whereby national populism has been able to establish itself as mainstream are political, which involves subsuming a party and its mainstream trusted politicians; communication, which involves developing a new media platform, and; the democratic system itself, which provides the use of electoral systems and procedures to secure power.

-- Utilising the Rules and Machinery of Electoral Democracy to Legitimise the Cause.
+Utilising the Rules and Machinery of Electoral Democracy to Legitimise the Cause.
 It turns out that democracy as a system of government is perfectly suited to be highjacked if one understands how it works.
 The key seems to be that democracy works through rules and procedures that lend themselves to manipulation and interference, including gerrymandering, disproportional representation systems (like electoral colleges), vote suppression and single-issue popular referendums.
-Each of these has a rationale for existing in democracy but each can be manipulated for gain.
+Each of these has a With the leadership, ideology and infrastructure in place and in power, national populism has made the transition from fringe movement to a political force: National Populismrationale for existing in democracy but each can be manipulated for gain.
 An important factor in how these pre-existing mechanisms could be utilised for big societal change was to be social media.
 While social media is ‘liberal’ (open and democratising at face value), it is a potentially destructive force for liberal societies.
-Democracies, with their fundamental belief in the value of the individual and the free flow of ideas and information, have always been at a disadvantage when dealing with propaganda and misinformation as the very nature of a democracy is to allow these threats to have a voice.
+Democracies, with their fundamental belief in the value of the individual and the free National populism leads to the “tyranny of the majority”, where the truth of any issues or event becomes secondary to the opinion of the majority … Truth loses to democracy, as if winning the vote for a flat earth would make it flow of ideas and information, have always been at a disadvantage when dealing with propaganda and misinformation as the very nature of a democracy is to allow these threats to have a voice.
 While these voices have historically struggled to be heard in strong civil societies, thanks to social media and pervasive communications technology they now have a voice and one that can be magnified.
 Democracy arguably legitimises any person and any cause that wins elections, and how they won becomes secondary or irrelevant.
 Democracy gives the perfect platform for these voices to become powerful.
 In effect, national populism is the natural destructive force for democracy.
 Its national leaders incite its decentralised (through social media) populist supporters to question and undermine expertise and authority on important questions that require both, thereby undermining the very basis of knowledge that powered democracies to become successful.
 National populism presents a unique conundrum for democracies: should they be allowed to destroy themselves through democratic means?
 At a minimum, national populism leads to the “tyranny of the majority”, where the truth of any issue or event becomes secondary to the opinion of the majority.
 A peril of democratic values is that even reasonable voices come to accept, against their better judgement, that since the people voted for the national populist agenda it must be allowed to prevail.
 Truth loses to democracy, as if winning the vote for a flat earth would make it flat in fact.
 In a post-truth world, politicians would accuse dissenters to the flat earth vote of being anti-democratic and would seek to introduce policies based on the belief that the world really is flat.

 With the leadership, ideology and infrastructure in place and in power, national populism has made the transition from fringe movement to a political force, National Populism.